-As expressed above, all internships will start in mid-late May and will continue until the end of July or early August (10-weeks).
+As detailed above, all internships will start in mid- to late May and will continue until the end of July or early August (10 weeks).
 Interns will be expected to commit to the equivalent of two full-time days per week.
 Most likely, interns will be expected to work remotely.

-Compensation: Pioneer will provide each intern a stipend of $2,000 upon successful completion of the internship.
+Pioneer will provide each intern a stipend of $2,500 upon successful completion of the internship.

 How to apply